 - Never disclose your password to anyone.

-- Your W&L password should not be used for any service outside the University.
+- Do not use your W&L password for any service outside the University.

 E-mail and viruses

 W&L uses constantly updated filters that eliminate most viruses.
 But newly hatched viruses sometimes slip through our system, so it's important to follow some important rules:

 - Be wary, as always, of any e-mails with attachments, especially those you aren't expecting.
 This includes e-mails from people you know, since many viruses can "spoof" the sender's e-mail address.

 - Be particularly suspicious of e-mail attachments with file extensions such as ".exe" and ".scr"

 - When you receive an e-mail attachment you are not expecting, delete it without opening the attachment.